scale-it/algo-builder/docs/guide/algob-web.md

 + copy these checkpoints from `/artifacts` to your webapp (inside `/src/`), so it can be bundled by webpack and deployed.
 + OR, you can override your react-app config and remove `removeModuleScopePlugin` (this allows imports outside `/src` folder in react-app)

 After you're able to import checkpoint files (in `/artifacts/*.yaml`), you can simply add a yaml loader to load files & read data in your react source code.
 For eg. (reading a logic sig from checkpoints data and getting the contract's address).
+As a reference, checkout [this](https://github.com/scale-it/algo-builder-templates/blob/master/default/config-overrides.js) file.

 ## Reference